College Application Essay Topics to Avoid – 2023-24 Edition

-Drugs, sex, and, well, just those two…
+1. Drugs, sex, and, well, just those two…

-While you’re not auditioning to become an alter boy/girl, there are certain risqué topics that are unlikely to be viewed in a positive light by an admissions committee.
+While you’re not auditioning to become an altar boy/girl, there are certain risqué topics that are unlikely to be viewed in a positive light by an admissions committee.
 On occasion, we’ve seen students aim for shock value by incorporating stories of sexual encounters or drug use into their essays—99% of the time this is an awful idea.

 Too often, students, even fantastic young writers, waste precious application real estate on fanciful descriptions of Peruvian landscapes or generic observations about impoverished denizens of a Central American village.
-If you write about a trip to Haiti and chronicle the culture of the Haitian people then the essay is not really about you – it might as well be a homework assignment for a World Cultures elective.
+If you write about a trip to Haiti and chronicle the culture of the Haitian people, then the essay is not really about you – it might as well be a homework assignment for a World Cultures elective.

 An admissions officer is not going to emerge from reading an essay like this thinking, “What a worldly chap!”
-In reality, they are likely to feel like they just read a page from J. Peterman’s catalogue of Seinfeld fame.
+In reality, they are likely to feel like they just read a page from J. Peterman’s catalog of Seinfeld fame.

-Remember talk about something that happened to you, where you are at the heart of the action.
+Remember to talk about something that happened to you, where you are at the heart of the action.
 Colleges want to know who you are and how you view the world – the essay may be your only chance to provide them with this type of insight and the travelogue is rarely an effective vehicle.

 Many applicants are naturally inclined toward over dramatization, hyperbole, and enhanced self-importance in their essays.
-This is natural for two reasons: 1) even students with perfect SATs still have a teenage brain and 2) they wrongfully assume that this is required to impress admissions officers.
+This is natural for two reasons: 1) even students with perfect SATs still have a teenage brain.
+And 2) they wrongfully assume that this is required to impress admissions officers.

 Writing an essay that is compelling doesn’t mean that you need to have wrestled a puma, grown up in a cult, or discovered a new galaxy at age seven.
 A great college essay can take place on a grand stage but it can just as effectively take place in everyday life.
 There is a ready supply of dramatic tension and conflict in the course of a typical day.

 Parents can help their children in the brainstorming and editing stages by providing them with an adult sensibility and mature, grounded perspective.
 Many over-involved parents believe that they are helping their child’s essay by rewriting it in the style and tone of the New York Times.
 This is a mistake.
-Admissions officers do not want to read Nicholas Kristof’s version of your high school experience—they want it in your real teenage voice.
+Admissions officers do not want to read Nicholas Kristof’s version of your high school experience; they want it in your real teenage voice.
 Yet, parents can help be of great assistance by reminding their child to tone down their all-too-eager-to-impress natures.
 For example, a change in school lunch menu policy instituted by a student council president should not be compared to The New Deal.
-A photographic expose of in the school newspaper highlighting the poor condition of the football team’s locker rooms should not lead to comparisons to Jacob Riis.
+A photographic expose in the school newspaper highlighting the poor condition of the football team’s locker rooms should not lead to comparisons of Jacob Riis.
 A discovery in robotics club should not…well, you get the idea.

-(In a John Facenda voice)…”On a crisp and dreary Autumn day, a JV football field was the setting of a clash of titans, middleweight monsters of the gridiron, and there I stood, ready to perform the most challenging of the athletic arts, that fickle mistress known as…punting.”
+(In a John Facenda voice)…”On a crisp and dreary Autumn day, a JV football field was the setting of a clash of titans, middleweight monsters of the gridiron.
+And there I stood, ready to perform the most challenging of the athletic arts, that fickle mistress known as…punting.”

 Ask any admissions officer how many compelling sports-themed essays they’ve read in their entire careers.
 The answer will likely be somewhere between zero and one.
 Not even the spawn of Grantland Rice him/herself could breathe life into this black-hole of a topic.

-The Stream of Consciousness Essay
+5. The Stream of Consciousness Essay

 Okay, so this isn’t exactly a topic, per say, but more of an ill-fated genre that we’ve seen attempted before.
 Applicants will throw formality to the wind and spew out a string of stream-of-consciousness thoughts.
 If it worked for James Joyce, why not me?
-Unfortunately, such works typically read like a crazy e-mail written by a jilted lover at 3:00 AM rather than A Portrait of the Artist as a Young Man.
+Unfortunately, such works typically read like a crazy e-mail written by a jilted lover at 3:00am rather than A Portrait of the Artist as a Young Man.